dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/README.md

 Massive help from: https://medium.com/@estebanuri/training-yolov11-object-detector-on-a-custom-dataset-39bba09530ff
 Documentation: https://docs.ultralytics.com/models/yolo11/#performance-metrics

 ## Step 4.
+Manually Annotate Data
+Refer the instructions inside of the /Data_Annotation folder.
+Then, come back and continue to Step 5.

+## Step 5.
 Ensure you have your custom .yaml file inside of ~/data/
 You should create your file and put it inside of the data.
 Example is ~/data/bird_project.yaml